The Art Law Review: Canada

 ii Nazi-looted art and cultural property

-In Canada, there have been surprisingly few restitution disputes relating to Nazi-spoliated art.
-As reported in the press, there have only been three returns by Canadian museums to the heirs of Holocaust victims: a Vuillard returned by the National Gallery of Canada in 2006, a van Honthorst returned by the Montreal Museum of Fine Arts in 2013 and a Verspronck returned by the Hamilton Museum in 2014.12 As far as reported, these returns were all made upon moral, as opposed to legal, grounds.
+In Canada, there have been relatively few restitution disputes relating to Nazi-spoliated art.
+As reported in the press, there have been four returns by Canadian museums to the heirs of Holocaust victims: a Vuillard returned by the National Gallery of Canada in 2006, a van Honthorst returned by the Montreal Museum of Fine Arts in 2013, a Verspronck returned by the Hamilton Museum in 2014 and, most recently, a van Kessel returned by the Art Gallery of Ontario in 2020.9 As far as reported, these returns were all made upon moral, as opposed to legal, grounds.
 This is because of the issues relating to limitation and prescription periods (see Section III.iii) by which it would be almost inconceivable for the heirs of a spoliation victim to retain title despite the passage of time.
-Nevertheless, provenance work by some of the major museums has been undertaken and certain results made public.13
+Nevertheless, provenance work by some of the major museums has been undertaken and certain results made public.10

 On the topic of the recovery of Nazi-spoliated art, something must be said about the work of the Max Stern Art Restitution Project (MSARP).
 This is a restitution campaign run out of Concordia University in Montreal that seeks to recover the more than 200 works sold by German Jewish dealer Max Stern at a forced-sale auction in Düsseldorf in 1937.
 After fleeing Germany, Stern had ended up in Canada where he had made a life for himself as a successful dealer in Canadian art.
 When he died in 1987 his beneficiaries were Concordia University, McGill University and the Hebrew University in Jerusalem.
 After learning about the 1937 forced sale, the beneficiaries decided to attempt to track down the paintings, scattered as they were around the world, and for this purpose established the MSARP.
 Beginning operations in 2002, it has successfully recovered over 20 works of art, including in the United States and Germany.